Code-Institute-Submissions/email2ify-Calculator_JanResub/README.md

    <h2><Strong>Bugs & Fixes</strong></h2>

 <ul>
-<p>I had bugs and  it was challenging trying to figure out through all the various functions and loops.</p>
+<p>I had bugs and I was able to figure out the errors of the functions and loops.</p>
 </ul>